CopernicaMarketingSoftware/Documentation/Publisher/en/text-tag.md

 # Text tags

-If you're writing your own HTML template you can use [text] tags in the source code.
+If you're writing your own HTML template you can use [text] tags in the source code to create a text block.
 The tag is meant to help with the structure of your document and indicates where text can be placed when making the document.

 ![](../images/textblockcode.png)